-Rogic retires thanking Celtic after family battle
+Ex-Celtic midfielder Rogic retires to focus on family

 "After being away for so many years, my family and I have now returned home to Australia as we look ahead to next year."

-"I have also been lucky enough to represent my country with the Socceroos on over 50 occasions and experienced playing in major international tournaments."
+He added: "I have also been lucky enough to represent my country with the Socceroos on over 50 occasions and experienced playing in major international tournaments."